Introduction To The Game

 In early 2020, the world went mad about COVID-19, the “Coronavirus”.
 Slowly and surely everything shut down and I was forced to work from home.
 With no need to travel to and from work, I suddenly had more time to play in an evening and so I upped my hours.

 Then, from my own silly fault (I got caught sharing TTWM posts on IG during work hours), I was Furloughed.
 Even better, now I can play all day every day.
 Was that the responsible thing to do?
 Probably not.
 Did I do it anyway?
 Of course I did.

 That’s when the friendships started to blossom.
 Weekly raid nights, PVP (player versus player) nights, regular grouping for missions, chatting all day every day on Discord.
 I remember one time recently, Zatonnus sitting with me for an hour and a half, running through everything I needed to be better at my role.
 He didn’t have to do that, but he did and he was incredibly patient with me.

 With all this free time I was now able to form a bond with my league mates.
-Guys like Huge, Zatonnus, Avery, V, Swings, Munna, Fury, Sara and more.
+Guys like Huge, Zatonnus, Avery, V, King, Swings, Munna, TW, Sara, Time Racer and more.
 We felt like a really messed up, but loving family.

 I’d finally found something that had been missing for a long time, I found comfort.
 I found something that filled the void.